nobody-famous/alive-lsp/README-dev.md

 For example, during startup Alive will request all known packages, ASDF systems, and threads.
 Breaking within the function `handle-list-pkgs` will halt processing of the packages request and the Alive extension startup will be delayed and (maybe) eventually fail.
-The **Locking Up the Alive Extension** section below addresses recovering from this sort of problem without resorting to `vim`.
+The **Locking Up the Alive Extension** section below addresses recovering from this sort of problem.

 #### Debugging

 Debugging Lisp code, even with Alive, is different from most other languages.
 Breakpoints can not be marked in the editor window and stepped through in VSCode.
-The Common Lisp
+Integration with the Common Lisp
 [interactive debugger](https://lispcookbook.github.io/cl-cookbook/debugging.html#the-interactive-debugger)
-is not directly available in VSCode.
+is still a work in progress.
 For the most part the developer is reliant on log statements which print to the `Output` view.

 #### Locking Up the Alive Extension